dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

                       .ToString();
 ````

-Additionally we are checking if parsing template is successful and use other Roslyn feature to format the code - yes you could to this kind of thing also ;)
+Additionally we are checking if parsing of template is successful and use other Roslyn feature to format the code (NormalizeWhitespace) - yes you could to this kind of things also ;)

-> Note that by default scriban is using small first letters in properties even when you have big in your model.
+> Note that by default Scriban is using small first letters in properties even when you have big in your model.
 To change this we used override **member => member.Name**

-One thing to note is way we are storing our templates - I saw samples by having them as string assigned to variables in same code we have our model and rest of the code.
+One thing to note is a way we are storing our templates - I saw samples by having them as string assigned to variables in same code we have our model and rest of the code.
 Personally I like to put templates in **separate files** - it is cleaner and all alignments like spaces/tabs are easier to format.
 The only thing you should do in this approach is to change those file **Build Action** to **Embedded Resources** and read them using some helper code.
 In later section I will show how to add all files we want as Embedded Resources using MsBuild way.

 ````c#
 internal class ResourceReader